OUR BLOG

 Reasons for Excessive Drooling in Babies

-Why is your baby drooling a lot?
+Why is your baby drooling so much?
 That’s a question that you’ll need help from a pediatrician to answer.
 But here are some of the possibilities:

 • Teething.
 As new teeth start to emerge through the gums, the irritation and discomfort can stimulate increased saliva production.
 Remember, a baby drooling at three months in excess could be due to teething.